-Engaging miners, through safety training, is the primary mission of the BMS.
+Engaging miners, through safety training is the primary mission of the BMS.
 The upswing in the mining industry in New Mexico has increased the number of miners and contractors seeking training from BMS.
 This trend is expected to continue into the future and be intensified by a predicted economic recovery.

-Safety & health training was delivered to over 2,500 miners, contractors and other personnel from diverse mining mine fatalities.
-New Mexico continues to have lower accidents per man hour worked than the national average.
+Safety & health training was delivered to over 2,400 miners, contractors and ing accident in 40 years in the U.S., but New Mexico continued to have lower accidents per man hour worked than the national average and was fatality free.
 BMS training and programs were a significant contributor to this success.